coder-aminul/coder-aminul/README.md

 ## ✨ I Believe In

-> “Code is more than logic.
-It's where human creativity and emotion meet machine precision.”
+> “Code is not just a set of instructions for machines — it's an extension of human logic, creativity, and emotion.”

 - 🚀 Empowering businesses with automation & smart tools
 - 🧠 Continuous learning & clean architecture